Got Body Acne? 6 Things Around Your House That Might Be Triggering It

 A Too-Tight Sports Bra Can Cause Boob Acne

 Anything that is too tight and rubs against the skin can trap sweat, oils, and bacteria and clog your pores.
 Bra straps are usually made of elastic, which isn’t breathable and can be irritating.
-If your bra straps are too tight, they could trigger acne on your back and shoulders.
+If your bra straps are too tight, they could trigger .
 Too-tight sports bras can also cause breakouts if worn for too long.
 If you can’t avoid wearing a bra, make it a habit to remove it immediately upon getting home, or after sweating it out at the gym.

 After exercising, use a body wash that deeply penetrates pores to remove sweat, excess oil, and bacteria.
 Lifebuoy Antibacterial Body Wash Total 10 washes away problem-causing bacteria with Activ Silver and leaves skin feeling clean and refreshed.